17-3304 Mariner Avenue Tiyan Barrigada, Guam 96913

 Where do we test beach water?

-• PITI – Piti Bay, Santos Memorial Park, Outhouse Beach, Family Beach, United Seamen’s Service, Port Authority Beach
+• PITI – Beach at Piti Bay: (Piti Bay, Santos Memorial) – United Seamen’s Service Beach (USO Beach): (United Seamen’s Service) – Outhouse Beach – Family Beach, Port Authority Beach

-• AGAT – Togcha Beach – near Namo River, Togcha Beach – Agat Park Beach, Togcha Beach(near Southern Christian Academy), Bangi Beach, Nimitz Beach
+• – Agat Park Beach, Togcha Beach(near Southern Christian Academy), Bangi Beach, Nimitz Beach

 • YONA – Tagachang Beach